Just How Toxic is Data Poisoning? A Unified Benchmark for Backdoor and Data Poisoning Attacks: Why Do We Need Benchmarks?

 One of the original evaluation settings for CLBD uses 500 poisons.
 We craft these on an adversarially trained ResNet-18 and modify them with a $3\times3$ patch in the lower right-hand corner.
 The perturbations are bounded with $\varepsilon = \nicefrac{16}{255}$.
 We then train a narrow ResNet model from scratch with the CIFAR-10 training set (including the poisons) \citep{cleanlabelbackdoor}.

 For the HTBD setting, we generate 800 poisons with another modified AlexNet (for architectural details, see Appendix \ref{app:modelperformances}) which is pre-trained on CIFAR-10 dataset.
 Then, an $8\times8$ trigger patch is added to the lower right corner of the target image, and the perturbations are bounded with $\varepsilon = \nicefrac{16}{255}$.
 We use the entire CIFAR-10 dataset (including the poisons) to fine tune the last fully connected layer of the same model used for crafting.
 Once again, the fine-tuning data in this setup is not disjoint from the pre-training data \citep{hiddentrigger}.
-See the left-most bars of Figure \ref{fig:ablations} for all baseline results.
+See Table \ref{tab:baseline} and the left-most bars of Figure \ref{fig:ablations} for all baseline results.

-\paragraph{Inconsistencies in previous work} The baselines defined above do not serve as a fair comparison across methods, since the original works to which we try and stay faithful are inconsistent.
+\paragraph{Inconsistencies in previous work.} The baselines defined above do not serve as a fair comparison across methods, since the original works to which we try and stay faithful are inconsistent.
 Table \ref{tab:setups} summarizes experimental settings in the original works.
 If a particular component (column header) was considered anywhere in the original paper's experiments, we mark a (\checkmark), leaving exes (${\times}$) when something was not present in any experiments.
 Table \ref{tab:setups} shows the presence of data normalization and augmentation as well as optimizers (SGD or ADAM).
 It also shows which learning setup the original works considered: frozen feature extractor (FFE), end-to-end fine tuning (E2E), or from-scratch training (FST), as well as which threat levels were tested, white, grey or black box (WB, GB, BB).
 We also consider whether or not an ensembled attack was used.
-The $\varepsilon$ values reported are out of 255 and represent the smallest bound considered in the papers; note FC uses an $\ell_2$ penalty so no bound is enforced despite the attack being called ``clean-label'' in the original work.
-We conclude from Table \ref{tab:setups} that experimental design in this field is extremely inconsistent.
+The $\varepsilon$ values reported are out of 255 and represent the smallest bound considered for CIFAR-10 poisons in the papers; note FC uses an $\ell_2$ penalty so no bound is enforced despite the attack being called ``clean-label'' in the original work.
+We conclude from Table \ref{tab:setups} that experimental design varies greatly from paper to paper, making it extremely difficult to make any comparisons between methods.

-\section{Just how toxic are poisoning methods really?}
+\section{Just How Toxic Are Poisoning Methods Really?}